laetho/metagraf/readme.md

  (software components) to produce metadata or aggregated metadata to support your toolchain or pipelines with information that can be acted upon.

-One of the goals of **metaGraf** is to indentify missing nodes or edges (components) when comparing a running enviroment with the graph/branch of a component not currently deployed or a new version of an existing component.
-Desired state vs existing state.

-In other words, determining what needs to be present or changed to fulfil the explicit dependencies of the new component entering an environment.
+Aggregated service graphs can be created from this and used to automate entire environments.
+Should form the declarative state necessary for a reconciliation loop.

-Another goal is to aid in documentation of software components and their dependencies on a component level.
+This will also aid in documentation of software components and their dependencies.

 ## Status